cjeng8771/shout_testing/README.md

     ```
 Note: `tmux` allows multiple remote sessions to remain active even when the SSH connection gets disconncted.

+### Designing an IQ file
+1. Use the signal generation Jupyter Notebook (https://github.com/npatwari/tx_rx_processing/blob/main/QPSK_signal_generationV3.ipynb).
+2. Change the Info_to_TX variable to the message desired to be transmitted (using the same length at the placeholder one).
+3. Use the file transfer script (https://github.com/npatwari/tx_rx_processing/blob/main/filetransfer.sh) to scp the iq file to all nodes.
+Make sure to update the HOSTS using the List View of your experiment, as well as the iq filename.
+The file will show up in the ~ directory on the nodes.
+4. Use the following command (updating the iq file name) to move the iq file to the path where it is specified in the JSON file.
+This eliminates what needs to be edited in the JSON file on each node.
+    ```
+    mv ~/QPSK_signal_2023_01_18_neal.iq /local/repository/shout/signal_library/QPSK_signal_2023_01_18_neal.iq
+    ```

 #### Transmission and reception
 1. Files to modify before running an experiment: